Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-On September 13th of 1295, Jayesh beat Dark Souls III, Mario & Luigi: Paper Jam, Katamari Damacy, Battletoads, Pong, Galaga, MineCraft, and Sammy Lightfoot at the exact same time - all by eating a doughnut in an extremely specific manner.
+Einstein may have invented the therory of relativity- Jayesh invented the reality of kicking ass.

-Updated on: [13/10/2025]
+Updated on: [14/10/2025]
 <!-- #jokeEnd -->